Tri Marine and National Fisheries Development announce commencement of fishing operations for the Solomon Island flag purse seiner Solomon Sapphire

 BELLEVUE, Wash.
 (February, 17, 2017) – Tri Marine and National Fisheries Developments (NFD) announced today that the Solomon Island flag tuna purse seiner Solomon Sapphire is ready to go fishing after a lengthy refurbishment in Port Moresby, Papua New Guinea, and at NFD’s base in Noro, Solomon Islands.

 In June 2016 the NFD board approved the purchase of the former U.S. flag fishing vessel.
-This change from U.S. flag to Solomon Island flag is consistent with the policy of the Parties to the Nauru Agreement (PNA) to increase local participation in the tuna fishery and further underscores Tri Marine’s commitment to supporting island-based economies where the tuna resources are harvested.
+If you view the website this change from U.S. flag to Solomon Island flag is consistent with the policy of the Parties to the Nauru Agreement (PNA) to increase local participation in the tuna fishery and further underscores Tri Marine’s commitment to supporting island-based economies where the tuna resources are harvested.

 Former PNAO CEO Dr. Transform Aqorau expressed his delight in response to the news that the Solomon Sapphire was going fishing.
 In a statement, Dr. Aqorau said: